symlynX/secure-email/README.md

 These projects share some common advantages:

 1. **Trust no one:** These projects share an approach that treats the network, and all parties on the network, as potentially hostile and not to be trusted.
 With this approach, a user's security can only be betrayed if their own device is compromised or the software is flawed or tampered with, but the user is protected from attacks against any service provider (because there typically is not one).
-1. **Fingerprint as identifier:** All these projects also use the fingerprint of the user's public key as the unique routing identifier for a user, allowing for decentralized and unique names.
+1. **Public-Key as the Identifier:** All these projects also use the user's public key as the unique routing identifier for a user, allowing for decentralized and unique names.
 This neatly solves the problem of validating public keys, because every identifier basically *is* a key, so there is no need to establish a mapping from an identifier to a key.

+The humbug that follows is so incredibly biased and unscientific that I need to make a pause to even be able to continue from here.
+It is evident that Elijah has no clue how today's public-key based systems actually function, how they have successfully addressed Sybil attacks and further on.
+This is pretty annoying.

+Do not consider anything that follows of actual relevance, please.
+Thank you.

+--lynX

 Except for Pond, all these alternatives take a pure peer-to-peer approach.
 As such, they face particular challenges: